-Snaefellsnes Peninsula is the perfect place to visit if you only have a few days in Iceland.
-This enchanting area is only around a two-hour drive from Reykjavik, so it is the perfect place for a weekend getaway.
+Snæfellsnes peninsula is the perfect place to visit if you only have a few days in Iceland.
+This enchanting area is only about a two-hour drive from Reykjavik, so it is the perfect place for a weekend getaway.

 How to get to the Snaefellsnes Peninsula

-A short five-minute drive from Eldborg Crater, is the tiny natural and geothermal pool Landbrotalaug.
+Five minutes away from Eldborg you will find Landbrotalaug, a natural geothermal pool.
 This pool is extremely small and it can only fit two or three people, which is what makes the pool so special and romantic.
-The temperature of the pool is around 36 – 40°C, perfect for a natural hot tub.
-Landabrotlaug is a well-hidden secret, and it is quite difficult to find.
-There are no changing facilities in the area.
+The temperature of this pool is around 36 – 40°C, perfect for a natural hot tub dip all year long.

-Hnappadalur valley also boasts from having a mineral well that has the most volume of water in Iceland, the well is named Raudamelsolkelda.
-At the well you can quench your thirst with natural carbonated water straight from the earth!
+The valley of Hnappadalur can also boast of a mineral well that has a greater volume of water than any other well in Iceland, this well is named Rauðamelsolkelda.
+You can quench your thirst with naturally carbonated water straight from the earth at this well!

-Budir is a small hamlet in Budarhraun Lava Fields, it is an important site in terms of the history of trade and industry in Iceland.
-Most notable in this area is the old and stunning Budarkirkja, or Budir Church.
-The church was built in 1848, and reconstructed in 1987.
-This stunning black church is the perfect centerpiece in all the surrounding Icelandic nature.
+Búðir is a small hamlet in Búðarhraun lava fields, it is an important site in terms of the history of trade and industry in Iceland.
+The most notable building in this area is the old and stunning Búðarkirkja, the Búðir Church.

 Arnarstapi & Hellnar Fishing Villages